churde/api-coding-task/documentation/FEATURES.md

 Controller Layer

 - Performs basic validation of request parameters
+- Checks for required fields and ensures all fields are valid
+- Validates field types and rejects unexpected fields
-- Handles type casting and default values
+- Handles type casting and default values for optional parameters
-- Uses a dedicated validator class for complex validations

 Service Layer

 - Performs more detailed business logic validations
 - Ensures data integrity and consistency
-- Uses the same validator class as the controller for reusability

 ### Key Aspects of Input Validation